 *The American Yawp is an evolving, collaborative text.
 Please click here to improve this chapter.*

 In 1958, Harvard economist and public intellectual John Kenneth Galbraith published The Affluent Society.
-Galbraith’s celebrated book examined America’s new post-World War II consumer economy and political culture.
-The book, which popularized phrases such as “conventional wisdom,” noted the unparalleled riches of American economic growth but criticized the underlying structures of an economy dedicated to increasing production and the consumption of goods.
+Galbraith’s celebrated book examined America’s new post–World War II consumer economy and political culture.
+While noting the unparalleled riches of American economic growth, it criticized the underlying structures of an economy dedicated only to increasing production and the consumption of goods.
 Galbraith argued that the U.S. economy, based on an almost hedonistic consumption of luxury products, would inevitably lead to economic inequality as private-sector interests enriched themselves at the expense of the American public.
 Galbraith warned that an economy where “wants are increasingly created by the process by which they are satisfied” was unsound, unsustainable, and, ultimately, immoral.
 “The Affluent Society,” he said, was anything but.1

 And yet, as Galbraith noted, the Affluent Society had fundamental flaws.
 The new consumer economy that lifted millions of Americans into its burgeoning middle class also reproduced existing inequalities.
 Women struggled to claim equal rights as full participants in American society.
 The poor struggled to win access to good schools, good healthcare, and good jobs.
 The same suburbs that gave middle-class Americans new space left cities withering in spirals of poverty and crime and caused irreversible ecological disruptions.
 The Jim Crow South tenaciously defended segregation, and Black Americans and other minorities suffered discrimination all across the country.

 The contradictions of the Affluent Society defined the decade: unrivaled prosperity alongside persistent poverty, life-changing technological innovation alongside social and environmental destruction, expanded opportunity alongside entrenched discrimination, and new liberating lifestyles alongside a stifling conformity.

 II.
 The Rise of the Suburbs